 Am I allowed to have bonfires/open fires on the trail?

 No open fires are permitted on the trail.
 Instead, use a liquid or gas-fueled camping stove with care.
 Do not cut wood to burn or build fire pits.
 For more information, please visit our Hiking Etiquette page.
 We appreciate everyone’s efforts in keeping the trail safe for all hikers and wildlife.

 Where can I buy East Coast Trail maps and other merchandise?

 All of our merchandise can be purchased online at our Trail Shop and we ship worldwide.
-If you are in the St. John’s area, you can buy our merchandise at our office, 50 Pippy Place, Unit 9 (located around the right hand side of the building), between 9:00am to 4:00pm Monday to Friday, or at various retailers such as The Outfitters, Arthur James Clothing Co., The Travel Bug, and Alpine Country Lodge.
+If you are in the St. John’s area, you can buy our merchandise at our office, 50 Pippy Place, Unit 9 (located around the right hand side of the building), between 9:00am to 4:00pm Monday to Friday, or at various retailers such as The Outfitters, Arthur James Clothing Co., The Travel Bug, Alpine Country Lodge, and the Colony of Avalon Gift Shop.
 Before visiting retailers, we suggest calling ahead to make sure the item you are looking for is in stock.

 Do I need a permit to hike the East Coast Trail?

 he East Coast Trail is free for hikers to use and permits are not required.
 As a non-profit organization, we encourage hikers to become members of the East Coast Trail or make a donation to the Association.